poli0981/Poli-Filter-Rules/CONTRIBUTING.md

 - **Toxic OK (Kinda)**: Trash me/project?
 Fine – I'm numb/emotionally scarred (family/school/university vibes).
 But toxic to others?
 Rethink your life, kindly. +1 ignore, no debate.
 - **Non-Devs Welcome**: If you're not tech-savvy, report anyway – I'll guide.
 Devs?
 Detail like above (you're better than my trash self – use it).
 - **No Repeats**: Wiki/FAQ covers 99%.
 Duplicate issue?
 Closed with love (and RTFM).

+### 3. Reporting Experimental Bugs
+- **Basic Beta Testing Rules**: Sandbox test (use incognito/VM), report bugs with details (URL, screenshot, error), no production/live use (e.g., work/banking sites), rollback easy (disable URL).
+- **Not for Newbies/Non-Tech**: Already warned – if you're not comfy with DevTools or HTML/CSS tweaks, skip.
+This ain't beginner hour.
+- **Zero Responsibility**: Author (me) and Grok disclaim *everything*.
+No liability for breakage, data loss, or "my life ended because of a hidden button."
+Use = you own it.
+- ***P.S: You're an Unpaid Tester Now :v***: If you enable these, congrats – you're beta guinea pig.
+Feedback?
+Issue with facts (no fluff).
+Love ya for the risk!

 Open issues/PRs on GitHub.
 I'll respond in 3–5 days (or when coffee hits).
 Thanks – your fix might save my sanity.